Boolean Observation Games: Introduction

 \section{Introduction}

 Reasoning about strategic agents is an important problem in the theory of multi-agent systems and game-theoretic models and techniques are often used as a tool in such analysis.
 Strategic games \cite{osborneetal:1994} is a classic and well-studied framework that models one-shot multi-player games where agents make their choice simultaneously.
-While it discards the underlying dynamic aspects of the game, it forms a simple and intuitive formalism to analyse and reason about the strategic behaviour of agents.
+It forms a simple and intuitive formalism to analyse and reason about the strategic behaviour of agents.
 From the perspective of computer science and artificial intelligence, one of the main drawbacks of strategic games is that the explicit representation of the payoff (or utility) function is exponential in the number of players and the strategies available for each player.
 In many applications, compact representation of the underlying game model is highly desirable.

 Various approaches have been suggested to achieve compact representation of games and these mainly involve imposing restrictions on the payoff functions.
 For instance, constraining the payoff functions to be pairwise separable \cite{Jan68,CD11} results in the well-studied class of games with a compact representation, called \textit{polymatrix games}. \textit{Additively separable hedonic games} \cite{AS16} form another subclass of strategic games with pairwise separable payoff functions which can be used to analyse coalition formation in multi-agent systems.
 It is also possible to achieve compact representation by explicitly restricting the dependency of payoff functions to a ``small'' number of other agents (or neighbourhood) as done in \textit{graphical games} \cite{KLS01}.